-The College offers six (6) Diploma, twelve (12) Bachelor, seven (7) Graduate (Master) programs and one (1) Postgraduate Diploma.
+The College offers five (5) Diploma, eleven (11) Bachelor, eight (8) Graduate (Master) programs and one (1) Postgraduate Diploma.
 In addition, it offers two Arabic Minors.
 The medium of instruction in all these programs is English except for Bachelor of Arts in Arabic Language and some master programs wherein it is Arabic.
 Also, Bachelor of Arts in Social Work and Diploma in Social Work programs are offered in both English and Arabic medium.
 These programs are:

 - 1) Diploma in Computer Science

-- 2) Diploma in Chemistry

-- 3) Diploma in English Language
+- Diploma in English Language

-- 4) Diploma in Mathematics
+- 3) Diploma in Mathematics

-- 5) Diploma in Social Work (English) - 6) Diploma in Social Work (Arabic)
+- 4) Diploma in Social Work (English) - 5) Diploma in Social Work (Arabic)

-- 1) Bachelor of Education in Teaching Mathematics - 2) Bachelor of Education in Teaching Science - 3) Bachelor of Science in Computer Science - 4) Bachelor of Education in Teaching English Language - 5) Bachelor of Education in Teaching Information Technology - 6) Bachelor of Science in Mathematics - 7) Bachelor of Science in Chemistry - 8) Bachelor of Arts in English Language - 9) Bachelor of Arts in Translation - 10) Bachelor of Arts in Arabic Language - 11) Bachelor of Arts in Social Work (English) - 12) Bachelor of Arts in Social Work (Arabic)
+- 1) Bachelor of Education in Teaching Mathematics - 2) Bachelor of Education in Teaching Science - 3) Bachelor of Education in Teaching English Language - 4) Bachelor of Education in Teaching Information Technology - 5) Bachelor of Science in Computer Science - 6) Bachelor of Science in Mathematics - 7) Bachelor of Arts in English Language - 8) Bachelor of Arts in Translation - 9) Bachelor of Arts in Arabic Language - 10) Bachelor of Arts in Social Work (English) - 11) Bachelor of Arts in Social Work (Arabic)